kevincolyer/hastychess/README.md

 - lots

 ### Todo
+- impliment 3 move repeat rule so to stop cycling
+- Stop rooks from dancing about
+- add a degree of randomness to help with beginnings????
+More aggression!
+- document data structures
+- Fen parsing needs refactoring to eliminate dies and panics - refactor out all panics and dies
+- adbstract terminal output
+- add logging facility

 Refactoring
+- refactor to support methods on p
+- refactor and design a clearer object modle and data structure.
 - refactor protocol support by moving into package
+- refactor for polyglot or chess server structuring
-- refactor so timing possible and pondering
+- refactor to impliment timing possible and pondering
 - refactor and remove comments of perl code and remove unused code
 - improve test coverage for searches and evals and protocols

 Features
+- improve eval beyond pst and material score for protected and supported pieces
+- xboard - undo
 - transition table
-- xboard - undo
-- null move pruning
 - killer move
 - history move
-- improve eval beyond pst and material score for protected and supported pieces
 - special eval for quiese
+- null move pruning
 - remove limits on depth search
+- increase book size considerable
 - SAN notation

 # Licence